The fall season is a time of so many comforting traditions:

 But I digress.

 The reality is, it’s only the beginning of September, and there are still a couple more weeks left before summer is over.
+I still have a bagful of summer cherries in my fridge, waiting to be used for my einkorn cherry doughnut recipe.

 But I’m getting impatient.
 Autumn can’t get here soon enough!